balthazarneveu/interactive_pipe/tech_debt.md

 ### 1. Doc/status contradiction on inline tuple syntax (untouched by decision)

-readme changelog (0.8.9 notes) says inline tuple syntax is deprecated, but the code emits no warning and `docs/guide/inline-syntax.md` presents it as a supported style.
-Deliberately left as-is in the July 2026 pass (user
-decision: ignore).
-If revisited: truly deprecating is awkward because `control_from_tuple` is shared with the recommended decorator-kwarg syntax — un-deprecating (dropping the readme claim) is the cheap consistent option.
+CHANGELOG (0.8.9 notes) says inline tuple syntax is deprecated, but the code emits no warning.
+The standalone inline-syntax doc page was removed from the docs site in July 2026 (too niche); the tuple shorthand is still shown as supported in the controls guide.
+If revisited: truly deprecating is awkward because `control_from_tuple` is shared with the recommended decorator-kwarg syntax — un-deprecating (dropping the changelog claim) is the cheap consistent option.

 ## Done in the July 2026 follow-up pass (don't redo)